rocky-linux/documentation/docs/books/learning_ansible/02-advanced.md

     delegate_to: localhost
 ```

-You can also decide to launch a long running task and to forget if (fire and forget) because the execution does not matter in the playbook.
+You can also decide to launch a long-running task and forget it (fire and forget) because the execution does not matter in the playbook.

-## Exercices results
+## Exercise results

-* Write a  playbook `play-vars.yml` that print the distribution name of the target with its major version, using globales variables.
+* Write a  playbook `play-vars.yml` that print the distribution name of the target with its major version, using global variables.

 ```
 ---